 Evidentiary Hearing.
 At the evidentiary hearing, the Commission will develop an evidentiary record on which to base its decision.
-This involves admitting the testimony and exhibits and conducting cross-examination.
+This involves admitting the testimony and exhibits and conducting cross-examination of witnesses about their pre-filed testimony and exhibits.
 The Department of Public Service is required to present its findings and recommendations on the issue of need for the condemnation.
-The issue of compensation due for the condemned property interest will be examined, too.
+The issue of compensation for the condemned property interest will be examined, too.

-While the public is welcome to attend and observe an evidentiary hearing, only the parties are permitted to participate in the hearing.
+While the public is welcome to attend and observe an evidentiary hearing, only the parties are permitted to participate.
 Members of the public can become parties to a case by intervening following the process described above.

 An evidentiary hearing may be conducted by the full Commission, two Commissioners, or a hearing officer.
-The parties must follow standard procedures for evidentiary hearings.
+The parties must follow the procedures for evidentiary hearings.
 For more information about these procedures, please see the explanation under evidentiary hearing in the glossary.

 Stipulation or Memorandum of Understanding.
-Two or more of the parties may agree to a settlement, also called a stipulation or memorandum of understanding (MOU) that resolves some or all of the disputed issues in a case.
+Two or more parties may agree to a settlement, also called a stipulation or memorandum of understanding (MOU) that resolves some or all of the disputed issues in a case.
 Settlements can be entered into at any point in a case and may be submitted to the Commission before or after the evidentiary hearing.

-Briefs.
-The parties (and friends-of-the-court) will have an opportunity to file briefs after the evidentiary hearing.
+Briefs and Proposed Findings of Fact.
+The parties (and friends-of-the-court) will have an opportunity to file briefs and proposed findings of fact after the evidentiary hearing.
 A brief is a written document that presents a party's legal and factual arguments for consideration by the Commission.
+Briefs can include proposed findings of fact, which are statements of facts from the evidentiary record that a party wants the Commission to rely on when making its decision.
+Please see Commission Rule 2.223.